-Our administrative offices are located in the building in Room 200, and are open 9:30am till 1pm, Monday to Friday.
-The centre is open seven days a week, typically until 10pm or later, depending on events happening in the facility.
+Our administrative offices are located in the new accessibility wing of the building, and are open 9:30am until 1pm, Monday to Friday.
+The centre is open seven days a week, typically until 9pm or later, depending on events happening in the facility.

 Le Centre d'Arts de la rue Charlotte est une communauté unique d'entrepreneurs dans les arts, la culture et secteurs du bien-être, ainsi qu’un vaste réseau artistiques et culturels provinciaux et d’artistes individuels d’une grande variété de disciplines; musique, danse, nouveaux médias, arts visuels, etc.